sparkbox/standard/project_management/README.md

 As such, our guiding principles for navigating projects are:

   - **Limit surprises / Be transparent:** We do everything in our power to eliminate surprises for our clients at all times in a project.
 Keeping an open, honest dialogue about positive and difficult subjects is the best way we’ve found to make projects successful.
-  - **Small, frequent increments:** Iterative delivery gives us the queues necessary to navigate early and often towards the most appropriate end.
+  - **Small, frequent increments:** Iterative delivery gives us the cues necessary to navigate early and often towards the most appropriate end.
   - **Shared responsibility:** Our team members and our clients share in the success and failure of our project by being timely, sharing information, and supporting one another constructively.